GoogleCloudPlatform/cortex-data-foundation/README.md

 ![Cloud Build Svc account](images/2.png "image_tooltip")

-Authorize the ID of user who will be running the deployment to impersonate the service account that was created in the previous step.
+Authorize the ID of the user who will be running the deployment to impersonate the service account that was created in the previous step.
 Authorize your own ID so you can run an initial check as well.

 ![Authorize impersonation](images/3.png "image_tooltip")